wellbeing-co/data-analysis-svelte/README.md

  4. copy etl/output/<year>.csv and update years.json       (app/static/data/)
         │
         ▼
-   npm run dev (app/) -> dashboard answering the 7 reporting questions
+   npm run dev (app/) -> dashboard answering the main reporting questions
 ```

 See `etl/README.md` and `app/README.md` for details on each part.

 ## Handing off tagging to someone else

-Step 2 above is the one step that needs a human to actually read each
+Step 2 above is the one step that needs someone to actually read each
-report's excerpt - and that person doesn't have to be technical, or even on
+report's excerpt, and that person doesn't have to be technical, or even on
 this machine.

 ```